 This is the time and place where the story took place.
 Often the setting is given at the beginning of the account.
 There may also be cultural elements to consider, which will have an impact on our understanding of the narrative.

-We can learn about the character through the author’s direct descriptions, the way other people respond to him, and what the character says about himself.
+We can learn about the person through the author’s direct descriptions, the way other people respond to them, and what the character says about themselves.
 A person’s character is also revealed through their actions and speech, whether positive or negative, or even through what is not done or said.

 Often the author will use a contrasting character to heighten the goodness or evil of a main character.
 The end of the story will often give a direct or implied evaluation of the character.